raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 ## Software Assurance and Hybrid Benefit
 Software Assurance does have a cost, and any TCO model should include that when applying Hybrid Benefit.
 Additionally, Hybrid Benefit imposes an **8-core minimum** per VM—meaning you need 8 core licenses even if you only use 4 cores.
-So what you saving in licences, you may end up spending in Capacity.

 ## Cores Are the Currency
 The number of cores is the key metric for determining cost.
 This applies to licenses, as well as cloud compute capacity.
 While compute calculations are straightforward, moving licenses from on-premises to the cloud introduces important changes.